galamo-org/galamo/README.md

 pip install galamo --upgrade
 ```

-For detailed instructions, see the [installation guide](https://docs.galamo.org/en/stable/install.html).
+For detailed instructions, see the [installation guide](https:/www.galamo.org/install).

 ## Contributing

 We welcome contributions from the community!
-Please follow our [Code of Conduct](https://www.galamo.org/about#codeofconduct) and check out the [contribution guide](https://www.galamo.org/contribute.html) for more details.
+Please follow our [Code of Conduct](https://www.galamo.org/code_of_conduct.html) and check out the [contribution guide](https://www.galamo.org/contribute.html) for more details.

-## Developing with Codespaces

-Galamo supports GitHub Codespaces for an easy development setup.
-See the [GitHub Codespaces docs](https://docs.github.com/en/codespaces) for more information.

 ## Acknowledging and Citing

-See the [citation guide](https://www.galamo.org/acknowledging.html) and the [CITATION](https://github.com/your-org/galamo/blob/main/CITATION) file.
+See the [citation guide](https://www.galamo.org/acknowledging.html) and the [CITATION](https://github.com/galamo-org/galamo/blob/main/CITATION) file.

 ## Supporting the Project